open-rcp/rcp/docs/rcp-cli.md

 ## Overview

-RCP CLI is a command-line utility designed exclusively for administrators to interact with RCP Service and RCP Servers.
-It provides functionality for installation, configuration, monitoring, and management operations of the server side components only.
+RCP CLI is a command-line utility designed exclusively for administrators to interact with the RCP Service, which now includes integrated server and API functionality.
+It provides functionality for installation, configuration, monitoring, and management operations of the server-side components only.

+The CLI is deliberately maintained as a separate component from the service to ensure clear separation of concerns and deployment flexibility.

 Key features of the RCP CLI include: